 While your decision for choosing a preschool should never be based solely on the experience of others, it can be helpful to see what other parents in the community are saying about a center’s services.
 Remember, take these with a grain of salt.
 Rather than letting reviews entirely attract or deter you, use them as a means to open up a conversation if there’s a specific concern addressed.

-For example, if a school has mentioned high turnover with the teachers, ask the school what their turnover rate is for the teachers.
+For example, if a previous parent has mentioned high turnover with the teachers, ask the school what their turnover rate is.
 Make sure to address any red flags during your tour.

 5. Schedule a Tour

 You’ve done your research on the preschool and jotted down a couple of questions, now it’s time to schedule a tour!
 Depending on your county, some child care facilities may require virtual tours due to COVID-19 restrictions, while others allow in-person visits.
 Regardless, contact the center to schedule a tour.
 This is a perfect time to address any specific questions not answered in your research process.
 Below are some of the questions we suggest asking during your tour.

 - What is your teacher-to-child ratio?

 - What is your school’s philosophy and approach to teaching?

 - What are the program’s tuition fees?

 - Are you accredited by the National Association for the Education of Young Children (NAEYC)?

 We’ve prepared a parent checklist to help you in identifying a high-quality preschool program.
 We encourage you to bring it along with you on your first visit to the school.